choojs/choo-website/content/reference/routing.md

 ```

 1. We define our base view on route `/`.
 This is the first route that's loaded
-   when a person visits our site.
+   when someone visits our site.
 It contains a single anchor tag that points
    to `/uh-oh`, which is a route that doesn't exist.
 2. It's good practice to define a fallback route as `/404`.
 This
    helps with debugging, and is often treated specially when deploying to